secrez/secrez/README.md

 Secrez simulates an operating system.
 When you load the environment, you can execute commands like `ls`, `mv`, etc. similarly to what you normally to in a Unix terminal.

 Starting from version `0.6.0`, the data are organized in datasets.
-This of them like separate disks, something like `/dev/disk1` and `/dev/disk2`.
+Think of them like separate disks, something like `/dev/disk1` and `/dev/disk2`.

 By default, Secrez generates two datasets: `main` and `trash`.
 You can create more with, for example, `use -c archive`.
 The advantage of multiple datasets is mostly for people who have a lot of secrets to manage.
 If you have 2,000, if they are all in the primary dataset, the system will probably become quite slow.
 The solution is to move data to separate datasets (`archive`, `backup`, `twitter`, `cryptos`, etc.)